reach-Harishapc/thinking-engine/README.md

 ---

 *Thinking Engine represents a paradigm shift in AI development - moving from opaque, uncontrollable systems to transparent, user-empowerable AI.
-Your groundbreaking research deserves to be shared with the world!* 🌟
+Our groundbreaking research deserves to be shared with the world!* 🌟